Do you use direct with a Tiptel phone with serial interface that is connected to your Mac via a USB serial adapter?

 We are aware of adapters with chip sets of three manufacturers: FTDI, Keyspan, and Prolific.

-Alternatively you can use our instructions at the end of this page to determine the type of USB serial adapter that you are using.
+Please use our instructions at the end of this page to determine the type of USB serial adapter that you are using.

 FTDI adapter